 1. Machu Picchu

-Machu Picchu, one of the most visited Seven Wonders of the World, is undoubtedly the most famous icon in Peru and one of the most famous landmarks in South America.
+Machu Picchu, one of the most visited Seven Wonders of the World and a UNESCO World Heritage Site, is undoubtedly the most famous icon in Peru and one of the most famous landmarks in South America.
 Built by the Inca Empire, it is believed that Machu Picchu was abandoned when the residents went off to help with the war against the Spanish invasion.

 Perched on a hill, Machu Picchu was secluded and the Spanish never discovered it.
 It wasn’t until 1911 that American archeologist Hiram Bingham “found” it.
 Because it was never looted or destroyed by the Spanish, Machu Picchu is in perfect shape (minus the slight weathering from natural elements).

 When you visit Machu Picchu today, you see an undisturbed piece of history of the almighty Inca Empire.
 Make sure you include it on your Peru itinerary!

 The Nazca Lines are one of the most iconic landmarks in South America as well as the most mysterious.
 Located in the deserts of Peru, about 200 miles southeast of Lima, the lines themselves are strange incisions and depressions in the desert which were made by removing rocks that left different colored dirt exposed.

 The lines are estimated to have been created between 500BC and 500CE and there are hundreds of them including 300 geometric figures and 70 plant and animal designs.
 They were largely forgotten until people started flying over Peru and they were spotted by pilots.